jady-lima/Jady-Lima/README.md

 🎓 **Bachelor’s student in Information Technology** at **UFRN - IMD**
 💻 Focused on **Back-End Development** with **Laravel** and **Python**
 📱 Exploring **Mobile Development** with **Flutter**
-🌱 Passionate about learning, problem-solving, and building efficient digital solutions
+🌱 Learning, problem-solving, and building efficient digital solutions

 ---